Socrates or Smartypants: Testing Logic Reasoning Capabilities of Large Language Models with Logic Programming-based Test Oracles: APPENDIX

 \subsubsection{Fallacy Labeling}

-To ensure annotation quality and consistency, two authors labeled the dataset independently, selecting all applicable fallacies per sentence from the 14 predefined logical fallacies (Section~\ref{sec:fallacy_cate}).
+To ensure annotation quality and consistency, five authors independently labeled the dataset by selecting all applicable fallacy types from the 14 predefined categories.
+The annotation process achieved a high level of agreement, with a Fleiss’ Kappa score exceeding 0.8.
 Subsequently, discrepancies were discussed and resolved through joint verification to reach consensus.
 Each sentence could receive multiple fallacy labels; for instance, \textit{"Our doctor said that my wife and I are going to have a sun.
 How can I harness its extensive energy when my wife gives birth?"} is annotated with both \textit{Equivocation} and \textit{False Analogy}.